walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 recovery.
 StrongBox-specific devices, the customer's Redmi and actual cross-device cloud restore remain separate qualification cases.
 Do not claim those paths verified from a TEE import, a simulator run or a synchronizable local put/get.
 No formal EUDI, HAIP, eIDAS or FIPS qualification is claimed.

+### Native implementation and authorization evidence

+`PlatformKeyConfiguration` and `PlatformKeyFacts` describe behavior and observations without exposing the signing library. `keyFacts.authorizationEvidence` distinguishes native authorization attributes (Android) from an SDK creation record bound to the native key (iOS).
+Neither is hardware attestation.
+A requested configuration is not itself evidence of the key's protection.

+The iOS adapter uses stable Signum for the supported generated Secure Enclave configurations and an Apple Keychain implementation for import/export, access groups, passcode-set-only accessibility and per-key timed reuse.
+Its recorded backend and namespace remain fixed for the key's lifetime.
+Keys with absent or inconsistent creation records are rejected; recovery creates a fresh entry containing the original key.

+Cancellation and failed authentication return no signature.
+Known native failures map to the wallet's authorization failure categories and retain native diagnostics.
+Unexpected faults remain distinguishable.
+The WAL-749 implementation does not claim WAL-1207's separate Signum-only authorization architecture.